Code-Institute-Submissions/JochenFM-Milestone1/README.md

 * index.html:

     * 'Title 3' under 'Recent Posts' has a slight bigger margin to the top than the other two.
+    * On an Apple mobile phone the top bit of the hero image cropped.

 * contributions.html:

     * blog divider needs to push down 'Send us your article' a little further;
     * 'Send article' button needs centering on very large and small screen sizes.
-    * Sandwich toggler in navbar moves off the right margin towards center, also in about.html but not so in index.html
+    * Sandwich toggler in navbar moves off the right margin towards center, also in about.html, but not so in index.html

+* On all:

+    * The Navbar highlight for current page was coded with the help from [Stackoverflow](https://stackoverflow.com/questions/26819675/navbar-highlight-for-current-page) and it works well, but I could not decide on an appropriate styling yet.

 Due to time constraints on getting this project submitted I'm unable to address them right now but I will attend to them in the coming days.